Wouldn’t it be better if you knew what your buyer wanted even before they did?

 How to Tell When You Need a Buyer Persona

 There are a few key indicators that you need a buyer persona developed.
-The biggest tell-tale factor is low conversation rate.
+The biggest tell-tale factor is a low conversation rate.
 When you are targeting your content to the wrong audience, you will see your conversation rate dwindle even as your website traffic increases.

 Other indicators that your buyer personas need work:

-- Lots of leads, but few customers
+- Lots of leads, but few paying clients

 - Creating content for only one ideal customer persona